Moody's says to announce results of Spain rating review this month

-MADRID Ratings agency Moody's will announce the results of a review of Spain's sovereign debt rating, which currently stands just one notch away from losing investment grade, sometime this month, a spokeswoman said on Tuesday.
+MADRID Oct 2 Ratings agency Moody's will announce the results of a review of Spain's sovereign debt rating, which currently stands just one notch away from losing investment grade, some time this month, a spokeswoman said on Tuesday.

 Moody's last cut Spain in June 2012 from A3 to Baa3 and was due to announce a review of the rating in September.